 Stage 1 - Create Rooms¶

-In this lesson we will create three rooms and link those rooms together.
+In this lesson we want to create three rooms and link those rooms together.
 Below is a rough map of our dungeon.

 To achieve this we will need to create two files:

-In those two files we will complete the following steps:
+In those two files we will need to do the following:

 Define the